 All non-competitive lease offers filed on the first business day following the auction will be considered as having been filed simultaneously.
 The priority among any multiple offers received on this day for the same parcel will be determined by drawings open to the public.
 Offers received on subsequent days will receive priority according to the time of filing; for example, an offer filed at 10:15 a.m. will have priority over an offer filed at 10:16 a.m.

 A non-competitive offer (presale) is a formal nomination for lands to be included in an oil and gas competitive oral auction.
 The offeror receives priority as of the time and date the offer is filed in the proper BLM office.
-If no bid is received at the oral auction, the non-competitive lease shall issue, all else being regular, to the applicant.
+If no bid is received at the oral auction, the non-competitive lease shall be issued, all else being regular, to the applicant.
 A non-competitive offer must be made on Form 3100-11, Offer to Lease and Lease for Oil and Gas (6/88 or later edition).
+Copies of Form 3100-11 shall be exact reproductions on 1 page of both sides of the official approved form, without additions, omissions, or other changes, or advertising.
 You must submit at least one original plus two copies.
 They must be typewritten or printed in ink and manually signed in ink and dated by offeror or offeror's authorized agent.
-The offer must include a $390.00 filing fee, first years advance rental of $1.50 per acre or fraction thereof.
+The offer must include a $415.00 filing fee, first years advance rental of $1.50 per acre or fraction thereof.
 Remember to round up your acreage when calculating rental.
 Executing the lease form signifies agreement to standard lease stipulations and/or any additional stipulations posted to lands on a competitive sale notice.
-NCOs cannot be held confidential .

 Non-Competitive Offer to Lease - 2 Year Window Lands - (Postsale)

-A non-competitive offer on 2 window year lands is a noncompetitive offer on lands that have been through a competitive sale and receive no bids at the sale or at the day after drawing.
+A non-competitive offer on 2 year window lands is a noncompetitive offer on lands that have been through a competitive sale and receive no bids at the sale or at the day after drawing.
 An NCO must be made on Form 3100-11, Offer to Lease and Lease for Oil and Gas (6/88 or later edition).
+Copies of Form 3100-11 shall be exact reproductions on 1 page of both sides of the official approved form, without additions, omissions, or other changes, or advertising.
 You must submit at least one original plus two copies.
 They must be typewritten or printed in ink and manually signed in ink and dated by offeror or offeror's authorized agent.
-The offer must include a $390.00 filing fee, first years advance rental of $1.50 per acre or fraction thereof.
+The offer must include a $415.00 filing fee, first years advance rental of $1.50 per acre rounded up to the nearest whole acre.
 Executing the lease form signifies agreement to standard lease stipulations and/or any additional stipulations posted to lands on a competitive sale notice.
 The offeror receives priority as of the time and date the offer is filed in the proper BLM office.
-NCOs cannot be held confidential .

 Withdrawal of Offer in Whole or in Part: